OlsJacob-FS/spotifyApi/README.md

 ### Overview

-- Welcome to my Spotify API App
-  My spotify app allows users to discover new music and audiobooks avalible on the Spotify platform.
-User's will be able to log in, and save artist, albums, and audiobooks they find interesting.
-If the user has a Spotify account they will be able to play the music or audibook directly from the link attached to the artist or audiobook on the application.
+- Welcome to my Spotify API App.
+This full-stack spotify app allows users to discover artist avalible on the Spotify platform.
+As the user you will be able to click the image for the artist and be redirected to Spotify to view and listen to albums and songs from that artist.

   ### Prerequisites

   To use this application's repository:

         nodemon >= v3.1.4,
         cors >= v2.8.5,
         dotenv >= v16.4.5,
         express >= v4.19.2,
         mongoose >= v8.4.5
         npm >= v10.2.4
         node >= v18.19.1

 ### Getting Started